 - Go into Settings.

 - Select your connection by tapping the “i” in the circle.

 - Tap Forget this Network at the top of the screen.

 If you haven’t already, you’ll want to download Apple’s latest iOS 12 update.
-The update resolves an issue that caused some iPhone XS models to rejoin a Wi-Fi network at 2.4GHz instead of 5GHz.

 How to Fix iPhone XS Cellular Data Problems